• Skip to primary navigation

 FAQs

-Both of these dishes are delicious and served over a bed of white rice with a side of butter naan bread to help soak up all the leftover sauce.
+Both of these dishes are delicious served over a bed of white rice with a side of butter naan bread to help soak up all the leftover sauce.
 You could serve them with cauliflower rice and skip the naan for a healthier option and also supplement the meal with plenty of cooked vegetables.

 Is Butter Chicken Sweet or Spicy?